 The dash radio will control the multi-functions for the dash audio system.
 Basic Operations are listed below.
 For complete information, consult your owner's manual provided.
-Satellite-Ready means that the in-dash radio will work with a satellite radio tuner.
+Satellite-Ready means that the in-dash radio will work with a satellite radio tuner should you decide to install one.